TimothyYe/alfred2-vimtips-workflow/README.md

 Download workflow and add it into Alfred.

 ##Usage
-Type "vimtips s" to get one random vim tips.
+* Type "vimtips s" to get one random vim tips.
+* Then press "Enter" to visit the web page of this tip.

 ##Screenshot